Song for Shelter/Ya Mama: "Ya Mama"

 "Ya Mama", often mistitled "Push the Tempo", is the second song in the single and is featured on the soundtrack of Charlie's Angels.

 The song contains various samples; the guitar riffs are sampled from "The Kettle" by Colosseum from their 1969 album Valentyne Suite.
-The "Push the tempo" vocals are taken "Let the Rhythm Pump" by Doug Lazy.
+The "Push the tempo" vocals are taken from "Let the Rhythm Pump" by Doug Lazy.
 The "Shake what ya mama gave ya" vocals are sampled from "Shake Whatcha Mama Gave Ya" by Stik E & The Hoodz produced by platinum producer Frankie Cutlass.

 Sometimes, the single is known as "Ya Mama/Song for Shelter" instead of the titles appearing the other way around.
 This title is given to several import editions.

 Music video

 The music video of "Ya Mama" was produced by Traktor, a collective also known for producing Basement Jaxx's "Where's Your Head At?" video and Madonna's music video for "Die Another Day".
 The song's music video is centered on a tape of the song which makes its listeners unwillingly enter into chaotic uncontrolled arm movements, trembling, dancing, to their own amazement as well as the other persons'.
 Tom and Jerry shorts Baby Puss and Jerry and Jumbo, predominantly the audio of the girl from the former, can be heard in the background inbetween breaks in the song, airing on Cartoon Network.

 It was filmed in Carriacou, Grenada, where a complete town market was built and destroyed.